How do I find a Jewish Girl Scout troop for my daughter?

 How does the National Jewish Committee on Girl Scouting (NJCGS) help?

-and the Jewish community.
+We are a committee that serves as a bridge between Girl Scouting and the Jewish community.
 We are not a council and do not form

 troops.
 The NJCGS has field liaisons in many Girl Scout Councils.
 Your local liaison may know of a troop that has Jewish members.
 To contact your local liaison, call your council office or e-mail NJCGS.